MicrosoftDocs/dynamics365smb-docs/financials/ui-work-general-journals.md

 If the field is blank, the line will be posted every time you post until it is deleted from the journal.

 ### Allocating Recurring Journal Amounts to Several Accounts
 In the **Recurring General Journal** window, you can choose the **Allocations** action to see or manage how amounts on the recurring journal line are allocated to several accounts and dimensions.
-That is, the allocation is a balancing account line to the recurring journal line.
+Note that an allocation functions as balancing account line to the recurring journal line.

 Just as in a recurring journal, you need to enter an allocation only once.
 The allocation will remain in the allocation journal after posting, so you do not need to enter amounts and allocations every time you post the recurring journal line.